hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 <iframe width="560" height="315" class="center" src="https://www.youtube.com/embed/s_4rIQmOw28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe><br/>

-The modern era of accelerated computing arguable began with the first Petascale system, Roadrunner.
+The modern era of accelerated computing arguable began with the first Petascale system, IBM Roadrunner.

-Roadrunner was an AMD Opteron powered system with IBM PowerXCell 8i accelerators connected to each core.
+IBM Roadrunner was an AMD Opteron powered system with IBM PowerXCell 8i accelerators connected to each core.

 The hybrid design of Roadrunner required that applications be written specifically to make use of the PowerXCell accelerator devices in order to achieve the highest possible performance.
 This complicated the development process, but the accelerators provided the vast majority of the available computational power of the machine.